 Try to craft your poster to be as self-explanatory as possible, which will facilitate your discussion with the audience during the session.

-You should prepare a short presentation (several minutes in length) that you can periodically deliver to those who assemble around your poster.
-Be ready to give this presentation several times as people move though the displays.
-Plan to spend the entire session at your poster.
-Handouts may be in order, depending upon your subject matter.
+You should prepare a short presentation (about five minutes in length) that you can periodically deliver to those who assemble around your poster.
+Be ready to give this presentation several times as people move through the displays.
+Plan to spend the entire session at your poster (11:00am – 2:00pm).
+Handouts or other display items may be used, depending upon your subject matter.

 Examples and further information about posters can be found by searching the web.
 Click here to review a few examples of posters.